Self-similarity in cubic blocks of $\mathcal R$-operators: Abstract

 \section{Abstract}

-Cubic blocks are studied assembled from permutation-type operators~$\mathcal R$.
-These are understood in the sense of Hietarinta: $\mathcal R$~is associated with a linear transformation~$A$ in a vector space over a field~$F$ of a finite characteristic~$p$.
-No relations are required, however, of the type of Yang--Baxter or its higher analogues.
+Cubic blocks are studied assembled from linear operators~$\mathcal R$ acting in the tensor product of $d$ linear ``spin'' spaces.
+Such operator is associated with a linear transformation~$A$ in a vector space over a field~$F$ of a finite characteristic~$p$, like ``permutation-type'' operators studied by Hietarinta.
+One small difference is that we do not require $A$ and, consequently, $\mathcal R$ to be invertible; more importantly, no relations on~$\mathcal R$ are required of the type of Yang--Baxter or its higher analogues.

-It is shown that, in three dimensions, a $p^n\times p^n\times p^n$ block decomposes into the tensor product of operators similar to the initial~$\mathcal R$.
-A generalization involving commutative algebras over~$F$ allows also to obtain results about spin configurations determined by a four-dimen\-sional~$\mathcal R$.
+It is shown that, in $d=3$ dimensions, a $p^n\times p^n\times p^n$ block decomposes into the tensor product of operators similar to the initial~$\mathcal R$.
+One generalization of this involves commutative algebras over~$F$ and allows to obtain, in particular, results about spin configurations determined by a \emph{four}-dimen\-sional~$\mathcal R$.
+Another generalization deals with introducing Boltzmann weights for spin configurations; it turns out that there exists a non-trivial self-similarity involving Boltzmann weights as well.